 To master the two halves of the Facebook Advertising puzzle you need to optimize your ads and connect them to personalized post-click landing pages.
 Let’s first have a closer look at Facebook ad types advertisers have access to for promoting their offers.

-Promote post-click pages with multiple Facebook ad formats.
+Promote your landing pages with multiple Facebook ad formats.

 Facebook gives advertisers the option of reaching new audiences and remarketing to previous site visitors through multiple Facebook ad types.